sot/cheta/doc/tutorial.rst

 .. include:: references.rst

 ================================
-Ska Engineering Archive Tutorial
+Ska Analysis Tutorial
 ================================

 Overview
 --------

-This document gives a tutorial introduction to the Ska Engineering Archive, including basic configuration and a number of examples.
+This document gives a tutorial introduction to analysis using the Ska analysis environment, including basic configuration and a number of examples.

+The Ska analysis environment consists of a full-featured Python installation (with interactive analysis, plotting and numeric capability) along with the Ska engineering telemetry archive.

 The telemetry archive consists of: